JulienPeloton/PySM/README.txt

 spatially constant peak frequency.
 The emission law is generated using the SpDust2 code (Ali-Haimoud 2008, http://arxiv.org/abs/0812.2904).
 The nominal model is unpolarized.

-'freefree1' = Free-Free: We model the free-free emission using the analytic model assumed in the Commander fit to the Planck 2015 data (Draine 2011 'Physics of the Interstellar and Intergalactic Medium').
-The templates of emission measure and effective temperature are provided at Nside=512.
+'freefree1' = Free-Free: We model the free-free emission using a power law sacling of -2.17 of an intensity map at 30 GHz produced using the analytic model assumed in the Commander fit to the Planck 2015 data (Draine 2011 'Physics of the Interstellar and Intergalactic Medium') and the templates of emission measure and effective temperature provided.

 'cmb1' = CMB: A lensed CMB realisation is computed using Taylens, a code to compute a lensed CMB realisation using nearest-neighbour Taylor interpolation